-The police officer may effect this obligation under the law if the person to be removed is in a public place in an operational area and he believes on reasonable grounds that a person is under the age of 16.
+The police officer may affect this obligation under the law if the person to be removed in a public place in an operational area and he believes on reasonable grounds that a person is under the age of 16.

 (a) the person is in danger of being physically harmed or injured, or

 (b) the person is in danger of abuse (including assault and sexual assault, ill-treatment and exposure to behaviour that may cause psychological harm to the person), or

 (c) the person is about to commit an offence.
 (Section 19 (3))